logic-and-learning-lab/Popper/README.md

 body_pred(father,2).
 ```

-In other words, the above says each role in a program must have the symbol grandparent with arity two in the head and mother and/or father in the body, also with arity two.
+These declarations say that each rule in a program must have the symbol *grandparent* with arity two in the head and *mother* and/or *father* in the body, also with arity two.

-Popper needs three parameters to restrict the search space:
+Popper also needs three parameters to restrict the search space:

-- `max_vars(N).` sets the maximum number of variables allowed in a rule to be `N`
+- `max_vars(N).` sets the maximum number of variables in a rule to `N`
-- `max_body(N).` sets the maximum number of body literals in a rule to be `N`
+- `max_body(N).` sets the maximum number of body literals in a rule to `N`
-- `max_clauses(N).` sets the maximum number of rules/clause to be `N`
+- `max_clauses(N).` sets the maximum number of rules/clauses to `N`

-These parameters are important as they greatly influence the search space.
-If they are way too high then Popper will likely take a long time to learn a solution.
-If the settings are way too low then the search space might be too small to contain a good solution.
-We are currently working on techniques to automatically deduce these settings.
-But in the meantime finding the correct values can often be process of trial and error.
+These parameters are very important as they greatly influence the search space.
+If the values are too high then Popper will might struggle to learn a solution.
+If the settings are too low then the search space might be too small to contain a good solution.
+We are currently working on method to automatically set these settings, but in the meantime finding the correct values can often be a process of trial and error.

 In our running example, we will add these three lines to our bias file:
 ```prolog